 This post contains affiliate links, which means if you buy something we recommend, we may earn a commission from your purchase.
 You can read more about this disclosure here.

-I started doing an informal gratitude journal this past year and I feel like a healthier me.
-So then I started designing an actual journal to use.
+I (Punita, blogging here for Happy Mom Guide), started doing an informal gratitude journal this past year and I feel like a healthier me.
+Then I started designing an actual journal to use.
 And then realized I’m probably not the only person who wants a gratitude journal like this.
 So I started coming up with unique prompts (to keep those grateful and creative juices flowing) and started developing this 100 Days of Gratitude Journal for being a Happier and more Positive Mom.

 The journal is available as both a print journal (with UNLINED pages, because I’m ~an artiste~) …and also, as an e-book of gratitude prompts if you prefer to use your own notebook or just use your phone, but want all the prompts accessible to you.
 Plus, both are priced super reasonably on Amazon (here’s the link to the print version and here’s the link to the digital version).